natalieagus/50002/docs/Labs/lab4.md

 ### What are we actually controlling?

+{:.highlight}
+We are controlling a tester module automatically with an FSM.

-At a high level, the FSM controller is in charge of **WHEN** the tester moves and **WHAT** it does on each slow clock tick.
+At a high level, the FSM controller is in charge of **WHEN** the **tester** moves and **WHAT** it does on each slow clock tick.
 You can think of it as answering three questions:

 1. **Which test case are we on right now**?
    - Use an `index` register and the test vector arrays.